-- For lean injector(s) Perform injector balance test CHART C-2A. - For fuel contamination Water, even in small amounts, near the in-tank fuel pump inlet can be delivered to the injectors.
-The water causes a lean exhaust and can set a Code 44. - Fuel pressure System will be lean if pressure is too low.
-It may be necessary to monitor fuel pressure while driving the car at various road speeds and/or loads to confirm.
-See fuel system diagnosis CHART A-7. - Exhaust leaks If there is an exhaust leak, the engine can cause outside air to be pulled into the exhaust and past the sensor.
-Vacuum or crankcase leaks can cause a lean condition. - EGR In normal operation the ECM delivers less fuel and advances spark when EGR comes in.
-If the EGR does not open, the system will go lean and may have slight spark knock.
+- Fuel Contamination Water, even in small amounts, near the in-tank fuel pump inlet can be delivered to the injector.
+The water causes a lean exhaust and can set a Code 44. - Fuel Pressure System will be lean if pressure is too low.
+It may be necessary to monitor fuel pressure, while driving the car at various road speeds and/or loads to confirm.
+See Fuel System diagnosis CHART A-7. - Exhaust Leaks If there is an exhaust leak, the engine can cause outside air to be pulled into the exhaust and past the sensor.
+Vacuum or crankcase leaks can cause a lean condition. - If Code 44 intermittent, refer to Section "B".